alekshura/Ankara/README.md

 In such a way `ankara-db-init` starts MS SQL Server, creates the Datababase and users.
 The last of the job (Db schema, data, etc.) FluentMigator does.
 About FM please read here: https://fluentmigrator.github.io/articles/intro.html

+Job's done.
+You have you database, you can create more databses in `ankara-db-init.sql`.